It was billed as “the perfect crime” and the “the crime of the century.”

 In the succeeding two weeks, nearly 1,200 prospective jurors were eliminated as the defense counsel used their 262 peremptory challenges.
 Another week passed—and approximately 500 more citizens were considered—before the 14-member jury was assembled.

 More than 100 persons took the stand as witnesses for the prosecution and the defense during September 1956.
 The most important of these, “Specs” O’Keefe, carefully recited the details of the crime, clearly spelling out the role played by each of the eight defendants.

 At 10:25 p.m. on October 5, 1956, the jury retired to weigh the evidence.
 Three and one-half hours later, the verdict had been reached.
 All were guilty.

-The eight men were sentenced by Judge Forte on October 9, 1956, Pino, Costa, Maffie, Geagan, Faherty, Richardson, and Baker received life sentences for robbery, two-year sentences for conspiracy to steal, and sentences of 8 years to 10 years for breaking and entering at night.
-McGinnis, who had not been at the scene on the night of the robbery, received a life sentence on each of eight indictments which charged him with being an accessory before the fact in connection with the Brink’s robbery.
+The eight men were sentenced by Judge Forte on October 9, 1956.
+Pino, Costa, Maffie, Geagan, Faherty, Richardson, and Baker received life sentences for robbery, two-year sentences for conspiracy to steal, and sentences of eight years to ten years for breaking and entering at night.
+McGinnis, who had not been at the scene on the night of the robbery, received a life sentence on each of eight indictments that charged him with being an accessory before the fact in connection with the Brink’s robbery.
 In addition, McGinnis received other sentences of two years, two and one-half to three years, and eight to ten years.

 While action to appeal the convictions was being taken on their behalf, the eight men were removed to the State prison at Walpole, Massachusetts.
 From their prison cells, they carefully followed the legal maneuvers aimed at gaining them freedom.